yuanqidu/yuanqidu.github.io/_pages/about.md

   * AI for Science (Biology/Chemistry/Physics/Materials/Sustainability/etc)

 **Research Opportunities**
 I appreciate mentorships I received from people in different seniority and I am happy to give back.
 If you have any questions you would like to discuss, please feel free to reach out!
 I may also have research opportunities available at different times.
 If you are interested, please include your area of interest, past experience, and why you would like to work with me.
-I value curiosity and commitment as essential qualities.
+I value curiosity, passion and commitment as essential qualities.

 **News, Travels and Highlights!
 Follow me [@Twitter](https://twitter.com/YuanqiD)**
 * 3/24 I wrote a short [blog post](https://medium.com/@yuanqidu/about-academic-event-organization-and-community-building-in-ai-and-ml-0735893d7e36) to share some personal lessons, experienecs and thoughts about organizing academic events and community building.